Charles Rennie Mackintosh's Hill House

 Glasgow is a city of marked architectural styles, from the flamboyant art deco of Charles Rennie Mackintosh to the modest Victorian terraced tenement.
 Join us as we enjoy a panoramic overview of the city of Glasgow and explore the world of Glasgow’s best known architect.

 Charles Rennie Mackintosh (1868-1928), architect, designer and artist is celebrated around the world today as one of the most significant talents to emerge in the period which spans the mid-1890s to the late 1920s.
 His contribution to modern architecture and design is unquestioned.
 He was born one of eleven children in Glasgow.
-Most of his surviving work can be found in or around Glasgow and we set out on an appreciation trail of two of the sites most closely associated with Mackintosh.
 Combining a progressive modernity with the spirit of romanticism, the Scottish architect created many of the best loved and most influential buildings, furniture and decorative schemes of the early 20th century.
 Few designers can claim to have created a unique and individual style that is so instantly recognizable.